zzx-peter/verl/docs/examples/gsm8k_example.rst

 Step 2: Download Model
 ----------------------

-There’re three ways to prepare the model checkpoints for post-training:
+There're three ways to prepare the model checkpoints for post-training:

 - Download the required models from hugging face